ExpatAdminHubEuropean expat guide

 5. Update health insurance (add travel or international top-up).

 6. Stabilize your daily rhythm: handle time zones, Wi-Fi, workspace ergonomics.
+If you are setting up a home office, be aware of new 2026 energy efficiency rules in Europe that may affect homeowners.

 Real example